Benimoo/Instacart_analysis/README.md

-# Python Portfolio
+# Portfolio
-This will contain Python scripts from all my projects sofar
+Project : Business Analysis for Instacart

 ## Introduction
 The online grocery store company Instacart operates through an app.
 I used the data sets provided by the company to uncover different sales patterns by conducting exploratory analysis to gain important insights.
 According to the insights, I was able to create suggestion strategies how Instacart can optimzize their marketing strategies based on provided criterias.